Vancouver-Datajam/dashboard-workshop-dash/README.md

 ### Background knowledge

 Knowledge of working with pandas needed to engage with the material in this workshop.
+Familiarity with Git and Github required (knowing how to clone a repository, create a repository, as well as add, commit and push changes to a repository).
 Knowledge of function definition assumed.
 Recommended to be familiar with at least one visualizing library in Python.
 Working knowledge of plotly is a plus, but not necessary.
 Knowledge of HTML is not necessary.

 ### Workshop description